DEF CON 26 CTF Writeups: reverse, doublethink, bew, reeducation

 };

-While I had been doing all this, bool had whipped up a domain and server to host the XSS and fake challenge payloads, as well as completely replicating the official scoreboard’s appearance but with an extra challenge.
+had whipped up a domain and server to host the XSS and fake challenge payloads, as well as completely replicating the official scoreboard’s appearance but with an extra challenge.
 He also added a red notice about the new challenge, which hadn’t happened for any of the real challenges, but we figured it made it more likely people would fall into it rather than less.
 He also set up a server to receive and manage any reverse shell connections we got.

-Meanwhile aegis worked on a fake challenge binary that would spin off a reverse shell that would persist even if the challenge binary was killed.
+worked on a fake challenge binary that would spin off a reverse shell that would persist even if the challenge binary was killed.
 For fun he also created a bunch of fake reversing steps that made it seem like an actual challenge binary and made it difficult to notice it was a reverse shell.

 By this point it was 4am and we were tired after our 2nd consecutive 20 hour day so we went to sleep.
 We woke up just before the contest opened again, and I got ready to throw our door closer at our own server manually since we had only automated the throwing at other teams.